Tony (2013 film)

-Tony is a 2013 philosophical thriller Kannada film directed by Jayatheertha.
+Tony is a 2013 Kannada-language thriller film directed by Jayatheertha.
 The film stars Srinagar Kitty and Aindrita Ray in lead roles.
-Indrakumar GV is producing this film jointly with Srinagar Kitty which is backed with Sadhu Kokila's music and Gnanamurthy's cinematography.
+The soundtrack and background score were composed by Sadhu Kokila, while the cinematography was handled by Gnanamurthy.

-Shot extensively around the scenic locales of Bangkok and other places, the film speaks about a person who wants to make quick money and has three dimensional stories interwoven and ends up at a common point.
+The film was shot extensively around Bangkok.
 One of the sub plot of the movie was based on the 1886 short story How Much Land Does a Man Need? by Leo Tolstoy.